Roundup: Buckles' big quarter gets Bulldogs rolling early - NewsBreak

 Related

-BLOUNTVILLE — It was all West Ridge in the Bank of Tennessee FCA Hoops Classic.
-The Wolves roared out to a 29-point halftime lead and rolled to a 76-32 victory in high school basketball Monday night.
+BLOUNTVILLE — It was all West Ridge in the Bank of Tennessee/Carter County Bank FCA Hoops Classic at the Evelyn Rafalowski Athletics Complex.
+The Wolves roared out to a 29-point halftime lead and rolled to a 76-32 victory over Cloudland in boys basketball action Monday night.

 LSU hands ETSU another close defeat